 - 50-100 acres

-Easy enough to find, we figured.
-And it was, but as we tore through thorny undergrowth and dodged ground bees across half a dozen properties, we quickly narrowed down our must-haves and lowered our price point dramatically.
+Easy enough, we figured.
+And it was, but as we tore through thorny undergrowth and dodged ground bees on half a dozen properties, we quickly narrowed down our must-haves and lowered our price point.

-If you’re in the market for land, know that nothing teaches you more than physically walking it.
-If you have a parcel in mind, do what you can to go to the land and walk on it several times before you make your offer.
+If you’re in the market for land, know that nothing teaches you more than walking it.
+If you have a parcel in mind, go to the land and walk on it a few times before you make your offer.

-Here are our final criteria, and below that, an account of how we compiled them.
+Here are our final criteria, and below that, how we compiled this list.

 - 15-20 acres with at least 4 flat, cleared acres